 Pizza Edges

-Sicilian-style pizza, on the contrary, shouldn’t have crispy edges like a Detroit pizza.
+On the contrary, Sicilian-style pizza shouldn’t have crispy edges like a Detroit pizza.
 It consists of softer edges.
-It’s made possible by carefully putting the cheese on top of the pie, avoiding any edges.
-Some restaurants brush milk or olive oil instead of water on the crust edge to make it soft and tender.
+It’s made possible by carefully putting the cheese on the pie, avoiding any edges.
+Some restaurants brush milk or olive oil on the crust edge instead of water to make it soft and tender.

 The Detroit pizza is recognized for its rectangular shape.
 It cannot be called a Detroit-style pizza unless it’s rectangular.
 The pans are modeled after the pans used in Detroit’s automotive shops, which popularized the thick-crusted Detroit pizzas.